Skip to Content

 Instructions

-1. Heat a medium skillet with a minimal amount of butter or oil.
+1. Heat a small skillet on low with a teaspoon of water or fat.

-2. Put the fried egg in your heated skillet.
+2. Put the fried egg in your heated skillet, then cover with a lid.

-3. Let it cook for about 2 to 5 minutes or until it’s as warm as you like.
+3. Let it cook for about 1 minute to warm through.

 Recommended Products